Best answer: Yes, you can play almost all of your PS4 games on a PS5. You can't, however, play anything from older generations like PS3 and PS2.

-PlayStation 5 isn't available quite yet, but you can always prepare with a library of games you can play now and continue on the next generation of PlayStation in future years.
+PS5 isn't available quite yet, but you can always prepare with a library of games you can play now and continue on the next generation of PlayStation in future years.

 The exclusive of the decade

-Favorite lead character, too
+Our favorite lead character, too

 We came for the robot dinosaurs but stayed for one of the most unique and relatable stories told in a game this generation.
-Horizon Zero Dawn is an experience that nobody should miss, and thanks to backward compatibility you should still be able to play it on PS5.
+Horizon Zero Dawn is an experience that nobody should miss, and thanks to backward compatibility you can still be able to play it on PS5.

 Be an expert in 5 minutes